Pianosaurus

+Regarding the band's musical style, Garvin told The Chicago Tribune, "One of the things that playing toys makes you do is really strip things down to their simplest, most direct components.
+A lot of complicated melody lines or intricate parts get lost.
+There's a certain sensitivity you have to bring to playing toy instruments."

 In 1989, the song "Back to School" was featured in the movie New York Stories, in Francis Ford Coppola's short "Life without Zoe", and was released on the soundtrack.

 Their second album, titled Back to School, remains unreleased.